Home Lab

 Network Switch(s) and Router(s)

-One of my home lab devices is the Mikrotik RB5009 router:
+One of my home lab routers is a Mikrotik RB5009:

 https://mikrotik.com/product/rb5009ug_s_in

-One of home lab switches is the Cisco Catalyst 1200.
+One of my home lab switches is the Cisco Catalyst 1200.

 https://www.cisco.com/c/en/us/products/collateral/switches/catalyst-1200-series-switches/nb-06-cat1200-ser-data-sheet-cte-en.html